mmbunde/HTB/SOC_Path/Incident_Handling_Process/Detection_and_Analysis_Stage.md

 * What was the incident
 * List of impacted systems
 * Who accessed the impacted system and what actions were taken
-* Physical location, OS, IP address, hostname, system owner, systems's purpose, and current state of the system
+* Physical location, OS, IP address, hostname, system owner, system’s purpose, and current state of the system
 * If malware is detected the list of IPs, time and date of detection, type of malware, systems impacted, export of the malicious files with their hashes

 Now that you have all this information you are better equipped to handle the incident at hand, you will be able to take the appropriate actions given the incident.<br>
 You can start building a timeline of the incident, this will keep everything organized and give you a better idea of the big picture.
-Listing everything in the time that they happened you can see how other events are related or you can find that it is unrealted and need to look somewhere else.
+Listing everything in the time that they happened you can see how other events are related or you can find that it is unrelated and need to look somewhere else.
 Below is an example of what should be documented:

 |**Date**|**Time of the event**|**Hostname**|**Event Description**|**Data Source**|<br>
 |-----|-----|-----|-----|-----|-----|